Zach Anner: YouTube

 Anner has a YouTube channel where he posts videos on a weekly basis.
 The channel has over 350,000 subscribers and over 15 million total views.
 He has multiple series that he includes on the channel, including project "Riding Shotgun", which premiered on October 23, 2012, and "Workout Wednesday", which premiered on August 21, 2013.
 The latter featured a video that was auto-tuned by The Gregory Brothers.
 In 2013, Zach started doing a show with SoulPancake titled "Have a little faith", in which he explores, in his comedic way, the basic rules of several religions that have a foothold in the United States.
 Among other religions, Zach has explored Judaism, Islam, the Bahá'í faith, Mormonism, Quakerism, Baptism, and Catholicism.

 Zach has also been featured on the Rooster Teeth shows The Eleven Little Roosters, Million Dollars But..., and its game show, On The Spot, as a contestant.

-Since April 2025, Anner has been a part of "Answer for It" along side James and Elyse Willems, and A.J.
+Since April 2025, Anner has been a part of "Answer for It" alongside James and Elyse Willems, and A.J.
 LoCascio.

 Television

-Zach Anner also guest-starred as Lee on the 2016–2019 ABC television series Speechless, and was a staff writer and story editor who wrote two episodes for the show as well.
+Anner wrote for the 2016–2019 ABC television series Speechless.
+He also guest starred on three episodes of the show as Lee.

+Personal life

+Anner is engaged to his girlfriend Karlee Currin, as of December 2024.
+They were married in June, 2026.